 Echocardiography allows to make an accurate diagnosis.
 The obtained data is processed by the physician-specialist in ultrasonic diagnostics and the results will be interpreted by your attending physician.

-Advantages of doing your stress ECG at JSC Meditsina (Academician Roitberg’s Clinic)
+Advantages of doing your stress ECG at JSC Meditsina (Academician Roytberg’s Clinic)

 Stress echocardiography is performed using modern ultrasonic equipment with high resolution at JSC Meditsina.
 Our Doctors-specialists in ultrasonic diagnostics always assess the patient’ condition in its entirety and administer him(her) that stress type which is optimal for his(her) history.
 The procedure is performed in comfortable conditions.
 Should the patient so wish, the test can be done at the hospital or at home.

-Stay healthy with JSC Meditsina (Academician Roitberg’s Clinic)!
+Stay healthy with JSC Meditsina (Academician Roytberg’s Clinic)!